 The School of Social Welfare acknowledges that the University of Kansas occupies land that has been cared for by several tribal nations.

-The acknowledgment reminds us to continue our commitment to advocating for, and supporting Indigenous students, staff, and faculty while working towards decolonizing the systems of power and oppression.
-Please visit the Land Acknowledgment webpage for a listing of our current actions of commitment.
+The acknowledgment reminds us to continue our commitment to advocating for and supporting Indigenous students, staff and faculty while working toward decolonizing the systems of power and oppression.

 Current Actions of Commitment

 Offers Indigenous framed BSW and MSW courses on topics of decolonizing social work, historical and intergenerational trauma, and practice with Indigenous families

 Provides MSW application fee waivers to students from Haskell Indian Nations University

 Offers Indigenous faculty mentorship to students

 Collaborates with Indigenous students, alumni, faculty, and staff at KU and Haskell Indian Nations University